jatwong/dsurv-curve-fi-clone/README.md

 # DSurv Crypto Token Project

 We create our own token for distribution with Angela Yu from the Web Development Bootcamp.
+This project was inspired by Curve Finance.

 ## Screenshot